sencha/code-guidelines/Preventing_JavaScript_Errors.md

 errors, while trailing commas in array literal would return inaccurate results for Array.length.

 Therefore, as a best practice, Sencha discourages developers from using them.

+On a related note, some developers prefer to use leading commas to avoid this problem.
+Sencha doesn't feel that solution adequately solves the issue, and furthermore we believe it reduces the readability of the code.

 ## <a name="Brackets_Blocks" />Brackets and Blocks